woanware/snorbert/README.md

 - snort/barnyard database change (see below)

 ## Database ##
+snorbert requires a number of changes to the snort/barnyard database schema.
+The following files should be run to create new tables:

+- Database\acknowledgment.sql
+- Database\acknowledgment_class.sql
+- Database\exclude.sql

-snorbert requires a change to the snort/barnyard database schema.
-Currently the change simply consists of one new table (Exclude).
-To add the new table just run the Create.sql file under the database directory of the repository.
-The table facilities the ability to exclude particular rules, IP addresses etc.
+Then the data population script (acknowledgment_class.data.sql) should be run to populate the **acknowledgment_class** table.
+The **exclude** table facilities the ability to exclude particular rules, IP addresses etc. The **acknowledgement*** tables allow for better collaborative working so that one analyst can see that another analyst is already working on a particular rule.